-- immediate reactions occurring within minutes of exposure and include an itchy rash (hives), swelling, vomiting, diarrhoea, runny nose and itchy eyes.
-Severe reactions are much less common, but can include difficulty in breathing (with wheeze or swelling in the throat), feeling faint or dizzy.
+Immediate reactions occur within minutes of exposure and include an itchy rash (hives), swelling, vomiting, diarrhoea, runny nose, and itchy eyes.
+Severe reactions are much less common but can include difficulty in breathing (with wheeze or swelling in the throat), feeling faint or dizzy.
 Some people develop symptoms with wheat only after vigorous exercise (exercise-induced wheat-associated allergy).

-- Delayed reactions occur a number of hours after eating the food and include tummy pain, vomiting, diarrhoea and worsening of eczema.
+Delayed reactions occur several hours after eating the food and include tummy pain, vomiting, diarrhoea and worsening of eczema.

 Most people with wheat allergy only have mild reactions.
 Severe reactions affecting the child’s breathing can occur, particularly in those with bad asthma and these need urgent medical attention.

 It is important to read the ingredient list carefully.
 Products like breaded cheese, sausages, beef burgers, Quorn (used as meat substitute), gravy granules, stock cubes, soya sauces and beverages (malted milk, Ovaltine) can contain wheat.
 Sometimes a label may not specify wheat but another form of wheat like bran, semolina, couscous, rusk, or flour.
 Oil that has also been used to fry food containing wheat like fish fingers can lead to a reaction.
 People allergic to wheat need to be aware of the risk of cross- contamination in restaurants, bakeries and loosely sold products.

 Most children can tolerate corn, rice, oats, barley, buckwheat, tapioca, sago, and quinoa (keen-wa).